Nischay-Pro/ir-assignment-1/INSTALL.md

 ## Generating the invertedindex.py

-Run invertedindex.py to automatically generate inverted index for the articles extracted.
+Run invertedindex.py to automatically generate the inverted index for the articles extracted.
 Files already indexed will not be indexed again.

 ## Running a query